roytang/blog/content/notes/2022/02/1492444974561914882/index.md

 {{< photos 1492444974561914882 >}}

 <time>[18:27]</time> Of course, this means that we too must be willing to chase down the truth - show an openness to changing your own mind about the "facts" if evidence can be shown otherwise.
 If we believe in our candidate, the truth is not an obstacle.

-<time>[18:31]</time> Of course, this means that we too must be willing to chase down the truth - show an openness to changing your own mind about the "facts" if evidence can be shown otherwise.
-If you believe in your candidate, the truth is not an obstacle.

 <time>[18:35]</time> (I would also prefer more positive messages about the elections in my feed rather than posts about people being idiots, it's bad for our collective faith in humanity.
 And possibly a waste of time...)